 Oh yeah, and Larry also turns into a werewolf when a gypsy Bella Lugosi bites him.

 Phantom Of The Opera (1943)

-This film directed by Arthur Lubin sticks out like a sore thumb in this lineup, as it is filled with color, lightheartedness, melancholy and music!
+This film directed by Arthur Lubin sticks out like a sore thumb in this lineup.
+It is filled with color, lightheartedness, melancholy and music!

 It seems like only a select few scenes are meant to convey fright, and the mood quickly reverts back to either joyful or sad.

-Claude Rains really is a half-forgotten treasure, and should be remembered as well as Bella Lugosi and Boris Karloff have been remembered.
+Claude Rains really is a half-forgotten treasure!
+He should be remembered as well as Bella Lugosi and Boris Karloff have been remembered.